IllinoisLegalAidOnline/website-docs/docs/source/google_custom_site_search_config.rst

 General search configuration
 ==============================

-Our site search is managed through `Google's Programmable Search Engine <https://programmablesearchengine.google.com/controlpanel/all>`_.
+Our site search is managed through `Google's API console <https://console.cloud.google.com/gen-app-builder/engines>`_.
 Gwen and Mike have access to the search engines; please see them if you need something done.

 Search Englines